Anthem residents of all ages beat the heat by enjoying water features throughout the community.

 Anthem has done well recycling, but there is room to improve.

 A hand-made quilt was donated to the Anthem Community Council to hang in the Civic Building, in honor of the Anthem Veterans Memorial's fifth anniversary next month.

 Did you know that 230 people a day are brought to emergency rooms with fireworks injuries around the 4th of July?
-There is also a spike in calls to the fire department because of unintentional fires set.
-The desert landscape is especially at risk.
+There is also a spike in calls to the fire department because of unintentional fires.

 There’s a buzz about town…it’s bee season!
 As the temperatures continue to rise, bee sightings should taper off.
 But until that time, here’s what the community should expect when it comes to bees on residential property.

 A national real-estate website has named Anthem as a Top 10 Phoenix community.

 While visiting Community Park, be sure to think about how your presence affects the park's fish and feathered friends.
 Use barbless hooks and always clean up debris to keep from harming the wildlife.